samuelfneumann/GoLearn/README.md

-# GoLearn: A Reinforcement Learning in Go
+# GoLearn: Reinforcement Learning in Go
 GoLearn is a reinforcement learning Go module.
 It implements many environments for reinforcement learning as well as agents.
 It also allows users to easily run experiments through `JSON` configuration files without ever touching